Cinelerra for Grandma

 b - Install the libraries

-You need also many libraries installed.
-Cinelerra depends on them.
-Their names vary depending on distribution.
-Copy and paste one of the following looooong commands, depending on your distribution:
+You also need to install the many libraries that Cinelerra depends on.
+Their names vary depending on the Linux distribution you use.
+Copy and paste one of the following looooong commands; which one depends on your distribution:

 sudo apt-get install xorg-dev libasound2-dev libogg-dev libvorbis-dev libtheora-dev libopenexr-dev libdv4-dev libpng12-dev libjpeg62-dev libx264-dev uuid-dev mjpegtools libmjpegtools-dev libfftw3-dev liba52-0.7.4-dev libmp3lame0 libmp3lame-dev libsndfile1-dev libfaac-dev libfaad-dev libesd0-dev libavc1394-dev libraw1394-dev libiec61883-dev libtiff4-dev libxxf86vm-dev libglu1-mesa-dev